 - Mexican Train (Dominos) – Easy, fast, fun and portable!

 - Pounce, or Nertz, or….. is a card game for two or more players, but works best with no more than six.
 It is played like solitaire, with each player in command of his own deck of cards, but all building piles are shared between all players.
-To play, each player will need their own deck of cards.
+To play, each player will need their own deck of cards (we like jumbo style.)
 To win, you will need fast hands, quick thinking, and more than a little luck.

 - Bananagrams – I’ve enjoyed Scrabble for years, but it can sometimes be difficult to find other language-loving opponents who are willing to match wits.
 Thankfully Bananagrams was created!
 While similar to Scrabble, there is no cumbersome board and players have control over their own game allowing flexibility instead of frustration.
 This anagram game comes in a convenient small carrying bag, so you can just as easily play on a boogie board at the beach, or a table on a train.
 Bananagrams also now comes in a kids version so younger children can become enthusiasts, and an even smaller version so you never have to leave home without it.

 - Heads Up – The app version of this, is our family’s go to game while we’re waiting for a meal, standing in a line, or just sitting around the campfire.
 This game originated on the Ellen DeGeneres Show and is now available as an app you can use virtually anywhere!
 It’s a word guessing game where your family/friends try to get you to say the word on the phone or tablet which is held up to the your forehead.
 Tilt down when you get a word correct and tilt up to pass.
 At the end of the 60 seconds, Heads Up will show you a list of the words you got correct and those that you passed on.